ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-02-03-element-alignment.md

 By default, the elements are tightly aligned in memory, one after each other.

+> This approach is memory efficient, yet in some cases, you need an alternative:
+> - when in need of optimizing UDT element access speed from low-level code
+> - for compatibility with another language

-You can alter this behaviour by specifying the *alignment modifier*.
+You can control the alignment via the *alignment modifier*.
 It can take 3 different values:
-- *byte*, for 1 byte alignment
+- *byte*, for 1 byte alignment (default)
 - *word*, for 2 byte alignment
 - *dword*, for 4 byte alignment

-The default alignment is on *byte* level, so you don't really need to specify it.

 In case you want to elements aligned to 4 byte steps, you might consider using `DWORD` modifier.